Farva42/KlackEnder-Probe/Rev_1/README.md

 - 2x M3x8mm screw (SHCS or BHCS doesn't matter)
 - 3x M5x8mm screw (SHCS or BHCS doesn't matter)
 - 3x M5 t-nut
-- small cable tie and some cable (you may also need a connector to connect the probe to the mainboard e.g JST XH)
+- small zip tie and some cable (you may also need a connector to connect the probe to the mainboard e.g JST XH)

 ## Assembly Guide